Updated:

 Introduction and explanation

-In the world of software development The exchange of data between different systems is essential.
+In the world of Software development The exchange of data between different systems is essential.
 That's where REST API comes in, an interface that has revolutionized the web.

 But what does REST API actually mean and how does it work?
 Simply put, REST stands for “Representational State Transfer.”
 It is an architectural style for developing network applications.
 A REST API (also known as RESTful API) uses HTTP requests to fetch, create, and delete data, making web services flexible and scalable.

-Die REST architecture was introduced to create a more consistent interface that allows the exchange and manipulation of text representations of web resources.
+Die REST architecture Was introduced to create a more consistent interface that allows the exchange and manipulation of text representations of web resources.

 REST API definition and RESTful API